 Co-director, Global Action in Nursing; Workforce Development Specialist, Partners In Health Malawi

-Daniel Maweu, is a nurse-midwife, and reproductive health care educator with over 14 years of cumulative professional experience working in clinical midwifery, perioperative nursing and nursing education in both Kenya, Malawi and Liberia.
+Daniel Maweu, MSN, MPH, RN, is a nurse-midwife, and reproductive health care educator with over 14 years of cumulative professional experience working in clinical midwifery, perioperative nursing and nursing education in both Kenya, Malawi and Liberia.
 He holds a Bachelor of Science Nursing degree from Kenyatta University, a MSc in Nursing (Midwifery subspecialty), Masters in Public Health and an Advanced Postgraduate Diploma in Global Maternal and Child Health.

 Daniel has worked with Partners In Health-Liberia (PIH) since 2018 as a midwifery coordinator/educator and he’s currently the UCSF-GAIN lead and PIH MCH workforce development specialist supporting the nursing & midwifery work force development initiatives at Liberia, Sierra Leone and Malawi.
 Daniels’ biggest passion is building resilient maternal health systems and he is a strong advocate of respectful, dignified maternity care for all women in reproductive age.